matter-labs/zksync-lite-docs/docs/zkevm/README.md

 cost is amortized.
 For example, all trading and oracle update transactions in the same block come with zero data availability costs.

-Finally, zkSync 2.0 will have an extension called zkPorter that offers constant 1-3 cent transaction fees by putting data offchain.
+Finally, zkSync Era will have an extension called zkPorter that offers constant 1-3 cent transaction fees by putting data offchain.
 Optimistic rollups fundamentally cannot have such an extension with off-chain data availability because there is no way for the watchers to verify the validity of every single transaction without public data for it.
 So, it’s not possible for them to offer such a hybrid system to users who prefer ultra-low fees over security.